 - Organize and empower members to attend events, share their story, reach out to allies, speak to the media, attend committee meetings, volunteer, and otherwise become more involved in the organization.

-- Identify and empower leaders among members and volunteers.
+- Identify, develop and empower leaders among members and volunteers.

 - Facilitate members’ consciousness of and foster analysis of obstacles to low-income communities’ access to basic necessities in relation to broader social issues and systemic inequality.

 - Contribute to fundraising activities including grant research and writing, phone banking, database updating, membership fundraising and the like.